 From monumental knitted installations to intricately crafted fiber sculptures, their work bridges the worlds of fine art, craft, and storytelling.

 Ken Lee Chapin is a curator, producer, and artist whose work spans multiple disciplines, from exhibition design to nonprofit leadership.
 As an experienced arts organizer, he has curated and produced numerous exhibitions, including the Smithsonian-funded Crossroads: Change in Rural America and Goodnight Moon - A Fiber Tale.
-His ability to bring large-scale projects to life is evidenced by his coordination of over 40 partnering organizations and 315 volunteers for Crossroads, alongside extensive fundraising, media strategy, and community engagement efforts.
-As the Executive Director of Design Age Friendly and a member of the Colorado Commission on Aging, he advocates for the integration of the arts into age-friendly initiatives.

-Together, as artists-in-residence at the A.R.
+Together, as resident artists at the A.R.
 Mitchell Museum of Western Art, Dundee & Lee explore the intersection of scale, texture, and narrative in fiber art.
 Their work invites audiences into spaces where the familiar transforms into the extraordinary—where soft materials gain unexpected structural presence.
 They embrace craftsmanship and storytelling, balancing precision with play to create immersive experiences that engage both the senses and the imagination.

 Goodnight Moon artists Emilie Odeile and Ken Chapin from Dundee & Lee with their dog Henry